David Wayne

-David Wayne (born Wayne James McMeekan, January 30, 1914 – February 9, 1995) was an American stage and screen actor with a career spanning over 50 years.
+David Wayne (born Wayne James McMeekan; January 30, 1914 – February 9, 1995) was an American actor and singer, with a stage and screen career spanning over 50 years.
+He was a recipient of two Tony Awards, Best Featured Actor in a Musical for Finian's Rainbow and Best Actor in a Play for The Teahouse of the August Moon, with a third nomination for The Happy Time.

 Early life and career

 Wayne was born in Traverse City, Michigan, the son of Helen Matilda (née Mason) and John David McMeekan.
 His mother died when he was four.
-He grew up in Bloomingdale, Michigan.

-Wayne attended Western Michigan University for two years and then went to work as a statistician in Cleveland.
+Wayne attended Western Michigan University for two years before working as a statistician in Cleveland.
 He began acting with Cleveland's Shakesperean repertory theatre in 1936.

 When World War II began, Wayne volunteered as an ambulance driver with the British Army in North Africa.
 When the United States entered the war he joined the United States Army.

 Wayne's first major Broadway role was Og the leprechaun in Finian's Rainbow, for which he won the Theatre World Award and the first ever Tony for Actor, Supporting or Featured (Musical).
-While appearing in the play, he and co-star Albert Sharpe were recruited by producer David O. Selznick to play Irish characters in the film Portrait of Jennie (1948).
+While appearing in the play, he and co-stars Albert Sharpe and Maude Simmons were recruited by producer David O. Selznick for roles in the film Portrait of Jennie (1948).

 In 1948, Wayne was one of 50 applicants (out of approximately 700) granted membership in New York's newly formed Actors Studio.

 He was awarded a second Tony for Best Actor (Dramatic) for The Teahouse of the August Moon and was nominated as Best Actor (Musical) for The Happy Time.
 He originated the role of Ensign Pulver in the classic stage comedy Mister Roberts and also appeared in Say, Darling; After the Fall; and Incident at Vichy.